The best of Ushuaia: 4-day itinerary for spring and fall

 .

-Then, out of nowhere, the boat stopped in the middle of the channel, engines off.
-I was momentarily puzzled, thinking, “What’s going on?” when suddenly, three humpback whales appeared right in front of us.
+Then, completely out of nowhere, the boat stopped in the middle of the channel and the engines were turned off.
+For a second, I thought, “What the f… is happening?”, when suddenly three humpback whales appeared right in front of us.

-For the next ten minutes, these magnificent creatures put on a private show, with no other boats in sight.
-It was pure magic.
-Whale season in Ushuaia typically runs from June to October, so seeing them in April was entirely unexpected — a perfect birthday surprise.
+For the next ten minutes, these magnificent animals put on a show just for us, with no other boats around.
+It felt magical.
+Whale season in Ushuaia usually runs from June to October, so seeing them in April was completely unexpected — the perfect birthday surprise.

-In summer, the Beagle Channel tours include a stop at an island where penguins gather.
+In summer, the Beagle Channel tours also include a stop at an island home to a penguin colony.
 Penguin season runs from November to March.

 .